 Not just another Earl Grey.
-This Earl Grey lavender tea simple syrup can be added to lemon juice and water for a refreshing cold drink full of flavor!
+You can add Earl Grey tea, lavender, and simple syrup to lemonade for a refreshing cold drink full of flavor!

 This Earl Grey lavender tea and lemonade recipe is so simple and refreshing.
-Since I finally found the secret behind a really good earl grey tea, I’m actually loving this all-time classic tea.
+Since I finally found the secret behind an excellent earl grey tea, I now love this classic tea.

-The base for this drink is an earl grey lavender tea simple syrup.
-You can use this simple syrup to flavor just about anything you’d like, from cocktails to a London Fog!
+The flavor for this drink is an earl grey lavender tea simple syrup.
+You can use this simple syrup to flavor just about anything, from cocktails to a London Fog!

 The possibilities are endless.
 Bergamot and lavender mix perfectly with vodka, and lemonade adds just the right amount of citrus!

-But here we’re going to use it for flavoring homemade lemonade.
+But here, we're going to use it for flavoring lemonade.
 So easy.